 With the Baratza Encore, the grind size is manually adjusted by turning the hopper left, for fine, and right, for course, which is intuitive and easy to manage.
 The beans are ground manually by the pulse button located on the side and can be user-calibrated.

-As mentioned above, with the Breville machine, this is all done via the LCD interface.
+As mentioned above, with the Breville machine, this is all done via the knob on the side but can be viewed on the LCD interface.
 It also has an adjustable top burr that can amplify the grind range and offers more features on customising and curating the grind size.